 As Audrey Hepburn said, “Paris is always a good idea.”
 Dreaming of cosy cafes or leisurely strolls along the Seine?
-Here, 5 fabulous books to transport you to the City of Light.
+Here, some of our fave books to transport you to the City of Light.

 Ten years ago, a Zoomer foodie packed up his favourite cookbooks and cast-iron skillet, and after renting an apartment online, followed his dream of moving to Paris.
 Chef David Lebovitz delighted us with his irreverent look at cheese, chocolate and other confections in The Sweet Life in Paris.
 Now a new book, My Paris Kitchen, continues his love affair with the city.
 With this collection of 100 recipes, and nearly as many stories of everyday life, Lebovitz gives his take on today’s Parisian culinary culture.
 Part cookbook, part memoir, part love letter to Paris, this gorgeous book will leave you hungry for more.